magento-hackathon/GeneratedCodeReaper/README.md

 ### Todo

-~~1.)
-The at runtime reaper which runs on every request needs to shift to a later point in the process as currently we can't use DI in such an early plugin~~ 2.)
+1.)
+The at runtime reaper which runs on every request needs to shift to a different execution point, possibly use a custom ObjectManager
+2.)
 Currently the Interceptor reaper works on the originating class only and does not pick constructor changes in the hierarchy